nahar122/adventureGame/README.md

 # adventureGame

-This is a console based adventure game with pokemon-inspired turn based combat that I created using an object-oriented approach.
+This is a console based adventure game with pokemon-inspired turn based combat that using an object-oriented approach.

 The 'test.json' file contains the local login information of each user that has been created.
 The 'item_list.json' file contains all the items in the game along with their stats and purchase costs.